The Continental Op: Publication history

-$106,000 Blood Money later republished as The Big Knock-Over, The Continental Op, The Return of the Continental Op, Hammett Homicides, Dead Yellow Women, Nightmare Town, Creeping Siamese, and Women in the Dark.
+$106,000 Blood Money (later republished as The Big Knock-Over), The Continental Op, The Return of the Continental Op, Hammett Homicides, Dead Yellow Women, Nightmare Town, Creeping Siamese, and Women in the Dark.
 When the paperback collections proved popular, World Publishing under their "Tower Books" imprint, published them in hardcover.
 Many of these edited versions were later republished as Dell mapbacks.

 In the late 1960s, Hammett's writing was rediscovered and republished with somewhat confusing titles.
 Of the 28 stories not a part of Red Harvest or The Dain Curse, 26 have been made available in one of three collections, The Big Knockover, The Continental Op, and Nightmare Town.
 These new anthologies do not include the same stories as the similarly titled Mercury Publications.
-Up until the twenty first century these 3 volumes were the easiest way to access most of the stories.
-But all of these collections used the abridged versions Dannay created for his compilations.
+Up until the 21st century these three volumes were the easiest way to access most of the stories.
+However, all of these collections used the abridged versions Dannay created for his compilations.

 The Library of America's Complete Novels includes both Red Harvest and The Dain Curse as printed by Knopf.
-The companion collection Crime Stories and Other Writings uses the original pulp magazine texts.
-For the first two printings of this collection, as is said in the Notes on the Texts : "No copy is known to be extant of the issue of the pulp magazine Mystery Stories in which ‘This King Business’ initially appeared, in January 1928.”
+The companion collection Crime Stories and Other Writings does not include the original pulp magazine texts.
+For the first two printings of this collection, as is said in the Notes on the Texts: "No copy is known to be extant of the issue of the pulp magazine Mystery Stories in which 'This King Business' initially appeared, in January 1928."
 When a copy was located a third printing was issued with the integral text.

 In 2017, Vintage Crime published a complete collection of all 36 Continental Op stories also based on the pulp magazine texts and an, until then, unpublished story fragment entitled "Three Dimes."